juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_2.md

-# MIPT - Technical Writing - Week 2: "From Start to Finish"
+# MIPT - Technical Writing - Week 2- Module I: "From Start to Finish"

 [**Note**: This is taken from video transcripts and contains punctuation errors and changed words.
 Some corrections have been made—which is to say that many things have not been corrected.]

-This module covers:
+**This module covers**:

 * acquiring knowledge about technical writing, which deals with complex topics in precise ways
 * issues related to workplace research that you will have to conduct as a technical writer